-- In April 2021, Mr. Villano received a grant of 89,928 restricted Common Shares (based on the closing price of \$5.56 per Common Share on April 8, 2021) vesting in three equal installments on each of January 1, 2022, 2023 and 2024, which are subject to forfeiture, to the extent unvested, if he voluntary resigns as an employee of the Company without "Good Reason" or if his employment is terminated for "Cause." - Mr. Villano has the right to participate in all retirement, pension, deferred compensation, insurance and other benefit plans adopted and maintained by us for the benefit of employees and be entitled to additional compensation in an amount equal to the cost of any such benefit plan or program if he chooses not to participate. - Mr. Villano is indemnified to the full extent permitted by law against and for any claims, liabilities, losses, expenses and costs incurred that relate to any acts or omission taken in his capacity as an officer or director. - We have the right to terminate the employment agreement at any time with or without cause and for death or disability (as defined in the employment agreement).
+- As of April 2021, Mr. Villano's base salary was \$500,000 per annum.
+In addition, for the year ended December 31, 2021, he was entitled to a one-time cash bonus of \$250,000, which was paid in 2021.
+He was also entitled to a "target bonus" of up to \$250,000, as determined by the Compensation Committee, which would have been payable in 2022.
+Mr. Villano waived his right to receive the target bonus. - · In April 2022, Mr. Villano's base salary was increased to \$750,000 per annum, retroactive to January 1, 2022. - Mr. Villano is entitled to incentive compensation in such amount as shall be determined by the Compensation Committee of the Board in its sole and absolute discretion, based on our achievement of the financial performance goals set by the Board and capital transactions. - Mr. Villano has the right to participate in all retirement, pension, deferred compensation, insurance and other benefit plans adopted and maintained by us for the benefit of employees and be entitled to additional compensation in an amount equal to the cost of any such benefit plan or program if he chooses not to participate. - Mr. Villano is indemnified to the full extent permitted by law against and for any claims, liabilities, losses, expenses and costs incurred that relate to any acts or omission taken in his capacity as an officer or director. - We have the right to terminate the employment agreement at any time with or without cause and for death or disability (as defined in the employment agreement).
 See below for the payments due upon a termination. - Mr. Villano is subject to a two-year non-competition provision if we terminate the employment agreement for cause. - In the event any payment to the employee is subject to an excise tax under the Code, we will pay the employee an additional amount equal to the amount of the excise tax and any other taxes (whether in the nature of excise taxes or income taxes) due with respect to such payment.